neurosynth/neurosynth/README.md

 ## Getting help

+For a more comprehensive set of examples, see [this tutorial](http://nbviewer.ipython.org/urls/raw.github.com/neurosynth/neurosynth/master/examples/neurosynth_demo.ipynb)--also included in IPython Notebook form in the examples/ folder (along with several other simpler examples).

 For bugs or feature requests, please [create a new issue](https://github.com/neurosynth/neurosynth/issues/new).
 If you run into problems installing or using the software, try posting to the [Neurosynth Google group](https://groups.google.com/forum/#!forum/neurosynthlist) or email [Tal Yarkoni](mailto:tyarkoni@gmail.com).